joomla/joomla-cms/media_source/README.md

 # CMS Media source

 The folder contains source files of CMS client-side resources (Stylesheets, JavaScripts, Images and other assets) needed for extensions to work.
-Each folder is for specific extension with few exceptions like `vendor`, `system`.
+Each folder is for a specific extension with a few exceptions like `vendor`, `system`.

 ## Building assets

-Before use the assets first it is needed to be built/compiled and placed under `media/` folder.
+Before using the assets they must first be built/compiled and placed under `media/` folder.

 Following command helps to build, they will call builder associated with each asset:
 - `npm run build -- -a` Build all assets.
-Will go through all resources and will build each.
+Will go through all resources and will build each asset.
 - `npm run build -- -n <resource_name>,<resource_name>` Build only specific asset.

-Additionally, each builder may provide own task, that can be executed separately without running whole rebuild.
+Additionally, each builder may provide their own task, that can be executed separately without running the whole rebuild.
 In default configuration the builder uses following tasks:
 - `clear` remove all associated files from `media/`.
 - `copy` copy static files to `media/`
 - `css` process Stylesheets files.
-Copy or compile in to CSS when needed (example for SCSS etc.).
+Copy or compile to CSS when needed (example for SCSS etc.).
 - `js` process JavaScript files.
-Copy or compile in to JS when needed (example for `.es6.js` and `.vue` etc.).
+Copy or compile to JS when needed (example for `.es6.js` and `.vue` etc.).
 - `gzip` prepare compressed version of css,js files.

 To execute specific task use `-t` argument:
 - `npm run build -- -a -t <task_name>,<task_name>` Will apply specified task to all asset builders.
 - `npm run build -- -n <resource_name>,<resource_name> -t <task_name>,<task_name>` Will apply specified task to specified asset builders.

-Use watchers while develop the extension allows to automatically refresh the assets while editing.
+Use watchers while developing an extension allows to automatically refresh the assets while editing.
-- `npm run watch -- -n <resource_name>` Will start watching on files changes for specific asset.
+- `npm run watch -- -n <resource_name>` Will start watching files changes for specific asset.

 ## Adding new assets

 To add new resource follow next steps:
 - Create folder under `media_source/` with name of future asset.
 Example for `com_example` it will be `media_source/com_example/`.
 - Add Stylesheets, JavaScript and other needed files for the asset.
-- Add the resource name in to `build/build-modules-js/builders-registry.mjs` in to list of `builders` so CLI know it exists.
+- Add the resource name in to `build/build-modules-js/builders-registry.mjs` into the list of `builders` so CLI know it exists.
-- (Optionally) When need extra processing add custom builder in to root of the newly created folder `media_source/com_example/builder.mjs`.
+- (Optionally) When need extra processing add custom builder into the root of the newly created folder `media_source/com_example/builder.mjs`.
 - Source files of complex Application (for example Vue based script) place under `src/` like `media_source/com_example/src/` and use custom builder to build the Applictaion.

 Done.
 And do not forget to run build.